Firere/motion/docs/docs/animation/animate.md

 Wonderful!
 Now we have a tooltip-like component which has an appearing-upwards effect.

-To make it keep playing so we can continue tweaking this to our liking, we can temporarily set `repeatCount` in the transition to some high number:
+To make it keep playing so we can continue tweaking this to our liking, we can temporarily set `repeat` in the transition to some high number:

 ```ts
 const target: Target<Frame> = {